vbvr/AppleModemScript-sublime/docs/DialupServerGuide.md

 of your Mac OS installation media, for the Additional Modem Scripts installer.
 You can also try using Apple's Modem Script Generator, as another option.
 If you do not see any modem listed at all within Apple System Profiler or the TCP/IP Control Panel, then you will have more figuring out to do before continuing.
+If you do not see the Apple Remote Access control panel, you can install it from the Mac OS 9 installer.

 ## Script Preparation